Stained glass window Employment SA Law

 What employers need to know

-These increases apply where the event giving rise to the entitlement to compensation or other payment occurred on or after 6 April 2024.
+These increases apply where the event giving rise to the entitlement to compensation or other payment occurred on or after 6 April 2025.
+In cases involving unfair dismissal, the new figures will apply where the effective date of termination falls on or after 6 April 2025.

 As an employer, if you are facing potential Employment Tribunal claims, it is important to consider what effect these significant increases to compensatory awards may have on your business and your approach to managing employment issues.